French destroyer rescues 29 mariners from oil tanker stricken in Red Sea attacks by Yemen rebels

 Four projectiles also hit the ship, it added.
 It wasn’t immediately clear if that meant drones or missiles.

-U.S. airstrikes in Hodeida meanwhile destroyed a Houthi surface-to-air missile and radar system Wednesday, the American military's Central Command said.
+The U.S. meanwhile destroyed three Houthi drones in strikes Thursday, the American military’s Central Command said.

 The Houthis have targeted more than 80 vessels with missiles and drones since the war in Gaza started in October.
 They seized one vessel and sank two in the campaign that also killed four sailors.